 How Do I Avoid Tooth Extraction?

-Once you know the negative impacts just one missing tooth can have, you become more diligent in caring for and protecting every single tooth.
 The first and most important thing to do to maintain healthy teeth and gums is daily, thorough oral hygiene.
 Brushing, flossing and rinsing regularly and properly is the best way to protect your teeth from extraction or other dental interventions.

 When Is Extraction Necessary?